 \subsection{Inferred uncertainty relations}

-A version of the uncertainty relation that takes into account the conditional uncertainty is the inferred uncertainty relation \cite{reid}.
+A version of uncertainty relation that takes into account the inferred variance is known as inferred uncertainty relation. \cite{reid}.
 In this set up also, there are two different experimenters Alice and Bob.
-The inferred uncertainty relations were used to demonstrate original EPR paradox \cite{epr}.
-According to the EPR paradox, let us consider two spatially separated subsystems $A$ and $B$ and two observables that do not commute with each other.
+Let us consider two spatially separated subsystems $A$, $B$, and two observables that do not commute with each other.
 When these subsystems are entangled, then one can predict the result of measurement on $A$ based on the result of measurement on $B$.
 Here, the main task is to what extent we can predict the result of measurement on $A$ based on the result of measurement on $B$, for two non-commuting observables, using the uncertainty quantifier in terms of variance.
-Now, the predicted result of measurement on $A$ based on the results of measurement on $B$ is dependent on the conditional probabilities and not on unconditional probability distribution of measurement on $A$.
-The variance calculated on this conditional probability distribution gives us the conditional variance.
 In this definition, it has been shown that the violation of the following uncertainty relation is a signature of the EPR steering criteria \cite{reid}

-where $S$ and $Q$ are the two non-commuting observables and $L$ is the lower bound for this set of observables.
-Now, since all the states which are steerable are also entangled, the violation of the above uncertainty relation is also a signature of entanglement.
-Indeed, it was shown in \cite{reid, cavalcanti} that the violation of inferred uncertainty relations can also be used as an entangled detection criteria, and it was asked how does entanglement may come into this picture.
-In this context, it is also worthwhile to discuss the differences and similarities of the above situation with that of the entropic uncertainty relation in presence of quantum memory \cite{berta}.
-In case of \cite{berta}, the game was to minimize the uncertainty of Bob about the measurement performed by Alice based on her outcomes.
-In case of inferred uncertainty relation, it is similar in the sense that here the task is also to minimize the uncertainty of measurement results of Alice, but this is based on the measurement at Bob's side.
+where $S$ and $Q$ are two non-commuting observables and $L$ is the lower bound for this set of observables.
+Since all the states which are steerable are also entangled, the violation of the above uncertainty relation is also a signature of entanglement.
+Indeed, it was shown in \cite{reid, cavalcanti} that the violation of inferred uncertainty relations can also be used as an entanglement detection criteria.